Everyone on our team has the combination of legal knowledge, SEO expertise, and writing ability to produce the best content in the business.

 Elena grew up in Augusta, Georgia and attended Augusta State University, where she received a B.A. in Political Science.
 After relocating to Maryland, she obtained her Juris Doctor from the University of Baltimore.
 While in law school, Elena interned with the U.S. Department of Commerce and the U.S. House of Representatives.
 After graduating, Elena joined a boutique international trade firm, where she assisted businesses with strategic sourcing, import/export and customs classification.
 Currently, Elena works as an attorney and she is working towards her LLM in taxation.
 In her free time, Elena spends time with her husband and sons and runs with her golden retriever, Bella.

-Jessica Kibbe, Editor
+Jessica Kibbe, Managing Editor

 Jessica is a writer, editor, and marketing consultant with over a decade of experience.
 She lives in Chicago and is a Juris Doctor candidate at Chicago-Kent College of Law with a passion for public interest law.
 When she is not working or studying, Jessica does volunteer advocacy work with Resilience and Ascend Justice, Chicago-based organizations serving survivors of gender-based violence.